dailystory/docs/articles/integrations/mailgun.md

 	description: 'Integration for DailyStory and Mailgun' }
 # DailyStory + Mailgun
-The DailyStory + Mailgun integration enables you to use the power of DailyStory's marketing and automation tools with a powerful transaction email platform: [Mailgun](https://www.mailgun.com/).
+The DailyStory + Mailgun integration enables you to use the power of DailyStory's marketing and automation tools with a powerful transactional email platform: [Mailgun](https://www.mailgun.com/).

-DailyStory can automatically send email for you, but with our integration you can further control how email is sent, ensure that it is authorized to your domain - all to help deliver your email to your customers.
+DailyStory sends email for you, but with Mailgun integration you can further control how email is sent and ensure that it is authorized to your domain - all to help deliver your email to your customers.

-DailyStory takes care of communicating with Mailgun to track delivery and bounces.
+> DailyStory takes care of communicating with Mailgun to track delivery and bounces.
+Open and click tracking is managed by DailyStory.

 ## Configuring Mailgun Integration
 There are several steps required to configure DailyStory and Mailgun integration.
 These steps are detailed below.